Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Open--Close Doors

-\paragraph{Case 7: OtTocC door.} This door can simulate a directed open-optional normal self-closing door (\figref{fig:dir-door-case-7}).
-If the agent enters from port $O$, they must open door 1, then close door 2.
-If the agent then closes door 3, they get stuck because door 2 is closed.
-The agent can traverse door 1 and leave via port $O$, but they can also open and then traverse door 3 and then do the same thing, which is advantageous.
-So the agent opens and traverses door 3, then traverses door 1 to port $O$.
-Now door 1 is open, door 2 is closed, and door 3 is open.
-If the agent enters from port $T_0$, they must close door 1, then open door 2, then traverse door 3.
-Opening door 3 and then traversing it is a no-op, and door 1 is closed, so the agent closes door 3 and then must traverse door 2 to port $T_1$.
+This open--close door can simulate a directed open-buttoned self-closing door, as shown in \figref{fig:dir-door-case-7}.
+If the agent enters from $O$, they must open door 3, then close door 2.
+If the agent then closes door 1, they get stuck because door 2 is closed.
+The agent can traverse door 3 and leave via $O$, but they can also open and then traverse door 1 and then do the same thing, which is advantageous.
+So the agent opens and traverses door 1, then traverses door 3 to $O$.
+Now door 3 is open, door 2 is closed, and door 1 is open.
+If the agent enters from $A$, they must close door 3, then open door 2, then traverse door 1.
+Opening door 1 and then traversing it is a no-op, and door 3 is closed, so the agent closes door 1 and then must traverse door 2 to $B$.
 This leaves door 1 closed, door 2 open, and door 3 closed.
-The agent could not have taken this path initially because door 3 was closed, and cannot take it again without visiting port $O$ first for the same reason.
+The agent could not have taken this path initially because door 1 was closed, and cannot take it again without visiting $O$ first for the same reason.